Liquid Feed

 DAISY RODRIGUEZ (703) 650-0144 DRODRIGUEZ@AFIA.ORG

-Contact Daisy, specialist of registrations and events, for any questions regarding registration, payment and invoicing.
+Contact Daisy, manager of meetings and events, for any questions regarding registration, payment, and invoicing.

 LYNETTE TUCKER (703) 558-3573 LTUCKER@AFIA.ORG

-Contact Lynette, specialist of meetings and events, for any questions regarding sponsorships, agenda and event expectations.
+Contact Lynette, manager of meetings and sponsorships, for any questions regarding sponsorships, agenda, and event expectations.